astronomer/astronomer-cosmos/SECURITY.rst

 ====================================

 Please send a single, plain-text (not HTML) email for each vulnerability you report.

-At a minimum, the report must include the following:
+Your written description of the vulnerability is a critical part of the initial report.
+You can optionally include images and videos in your initial report, but the written description of the vulnerability must includes the following information, at a minimum:

 * Brief description/title of the vulnerability
 * Steps to recreate the issue